-INDEX Directory

-This directory contains the following files:

-INDEXINFO.TXT: Description of the directory

-INDEX.LBL: Detached label describing INDEX.TAB

-INDEX.TAB: Table listing all data products in the RDA

-ODF Directory

-The ODF directory contains the binary Orbit Data Files, the primary data type, for the Dawn Ceres Gravity Science RDA.
-Each is accompanied by a detached PDS label describing the format of the ODF file.
-For more details, see Section 2.2.1 of this document.

 RELEVANT DATA ARCHIVED AT OTHER SITES

 NAIF Node

 The Navigation and Ancillary Information Facility (NAIF) is the navigation node of the PDS.
-NAIF provides the archives for spacecraft navigation, attitude, events, clock conversion, and planetary ephemerides for most NASA missions.
-Additionally, NAIF provides the SPICE toolkit, containing useful algorithms to utilize and manipulate data NAIF provide.
+NAIF provides archival files of spacecraft trajectory and attitude, mission event records, clock conversions, and planetary ephemerides for most NASA missions.
+Additionally, NAIF provides the SPICE Toolkit, which contains useful algorithms for using and manipulating NAIF data.

-Relevant to gravity science are the following types:
+The following data types are relevant to gravity science:

 CK: Spacecraft and solar array attitude orientation files